Azure/toketi-iothubreact/CHECKPOINTING.md

-The most important coding aspect, is that regardless of messages transformation (e.g. using `map()`), the original message needs to be carried through the streaming graph, and passed in input to the `offsetSink` which saves the stream offset.
+The most important coding aspect, is that regardless of messages transformation (e.g. using `map()`), the original message needs to be carried through the streaming graph, and passed in input to the `offsetSaveSink` which saves the stream offset.

 The following example illustrates how the code looks like.
 The example maps the original stream message to a `TemperatureWithPassThrough` object, filters out temperatures lower than 100, outputs